centic9/poi-mail-merge/README.md

     ./gradlew installDist
     ./run.sh samples/Template.docx samples/Lines.xlsx build/Result.docx

+### Add it to your project as Gradle dependency and use it

+    compile 'org.dstadler:poi-mail-merge:1.+'

+Code example:

+    new MailMerge().merge(wordTemplate, excelFile, outputFile);

+### Release it

+    ./gradlew --console=plain release && ./gradlew closeAndReleaseRepository

+* This should automatically release the new version on MavenCentral
+* Afterwards go to the [Github releases page](https://github.com/centic9/poi-mail-merge/releases) and add release-notes

 ## Support this project

 If you find this tool useful and would like to support work on it, you can [Sponsor the author](https://github.com/sponsors/centic9)